Lee Robinson (footballer): Dunfermline Athletic

 On 2 January 2018, Robinson signed a short-term deal with Scottish Championship club Dunfermline Athletic, making his debut on the same day in a local derby match against Falkirk.
 Robinson was named man-of-the-match after an assured debut.
+This was followed up by keeping a clean sheet in the next two league matches against Dumbarton and Dundee United.
+He, once again, kept three consecutive clean sheets between 13 March 2018 and 20 March 2018.
+However, Robinson was unable to help the club overcome the deficit after losing 2–1 in the Premiership play–offs on aggregate against Dundee United.
+At the end of the 2017–18 season, he made twenty–one appearances in all competitions.
+On 17 May 2018, Robinson signed a new one-year deal with Dunfermline Athletic.

-On the 17 May 2018 he signed a new one-year-deal with the club.
-During the 2018-19 season, Robinson played regularly for the Pars, until Johnston's departure following Alloa Athletic's 2–2 comeback draw on 5 January 2019.
-Robinson played in the following two matches, with his final appearance of the season being the 3–0 defeat at Raith Rovers in the Scottish Cup on 19 January 2019.
+During the 2018–19 season, Robinson played regularly for the Pars, until Johnston's departure following Alloa Athletic's 2–2 comeback draw on 5 January 2019.
+He played in the following two matches, with his final appearance of the season being the 3–0 defeat at Raith Rovers in the Scottish Cup on 19 January 2019.
+Following this, he was dropped in favour of Ryan Scully for the rest of the 2018–19 season and finished the season, making twenty–eight appearances in all competitions.
 Robinson was then released by Dunfermline Athletic at the end of that season.